The Full Spectrum of Unique Color Names for Babies

-20) Xanthe - Sometimes used as a name for the goddess Demeter, this Greek name, pronounced "ZAN-thee," literally means "golden or yellow."
+- Xanthe: Sometimes used as a name for the goddess Demeter, this Greek name, pronounced "ZAN-thee," literally means "golden or yellow."
 Variations include Xantha, Zanthe, Xanthia, and Xanthipe.
 Perhaps fittingly, since the name sounds a little sci-fi, one of the most prominent uses of the name Xanthe (sans the "e") is in fantasy writer Piers Anthony's Xanth novels.
 Another Xanthe-related name can be found in the character Xanthippe Voorhies in The Unbreakable Kimmy Schmidt.

 What is your favorite yellow-based baby name?

-24) Emerald - One of the most straightforwardly green names, Emerald is a gem both rarer and more highly prized than diamonds.
+- Emerald: One of the most straightforwardly green names, Emerald is a gem both rarer and more highly prized than diamonds.
 It is the birthstone for the month of May and the namesake for The Wizard of Oz's Emerald City, along with Ireland's popular nickname, "the Emerald Isle."
-As an added bonus, it opens up the adorable nickname possibilities "Em," "Emma," and "Emmy," along with the less common "Merry."
+As an added bonus, it opens up the adorable nickname possibilities of "Em," "Emma," and "Emmy," along with the less common "Merry."

-30) Kelly - Originally an Irish surname, this shade of bottle green has long been used for both boys and girls, although it has become most popular as a girls' name.
+- Kelly: Originally an Irish surname, this shade of bottle green has long been used for both boys and girls, although it has become most popular as a girls' name.
 Famous Kellys include singer Kelly Clarkson, TV host Kelly Ripa, former Destiny's Child bandmate Kelly Rowland, and Ozzy Osbourne's daughter Kelly Osbourne.
 Prominent fictional Kellys include The Office's Kelly Kapoor, Saved by the Bell's Kelly Kapowski, and Barbie's younger sister, Kelly Roberts.

-31) Olive - Although not as popular as trendy cousin Olivia, Olive has been slowly rising through the baby name charts over the past few years.
+- Olive: Although not as popular as trendy cousin Olivia, Olive has been slowly rising through the baby name charts over the past few years.
 Riding on the coattails of other turn-of-the-century botanical names like Rose, Violet, and Ivy, Olive has seen use by a number of celebrities.
-It was the name chosen by actors Drew Barrymore, Sacha Baron Cohen, and Isla Fischer for their daughters, and it was used as the the name for the likeable child heroine Olive Hoover in Little Miss Sunshine.
+It was the name chosen by actors Drew Barrymore, Sacha Baron Cohen, and Isla Fischer for their daughters, and it was used as the the name for the likable child heroine Olive Hoover in Little Miss Sunshine.

 What is your favorite green-based baby name?